 Best Brunch in Singapore 2019

-Whether you’re looking for the best brunch places in Singapore with free-flow drinks, unlimited craft cocktails, or all-you-can-eat international buffet fare, there are plenty of choices for a weekend or Sunday brunch that Singaporeans, expats and tourists love!
-So, what are the best brunch places in Singapore?
-The Expat Living team has tried and tested a few fabulous free-flow champagne brunches for you (yes, it was hard work!) to come up with some of our top picks from the hotels in Singapore.
+Whether you’re looking for the best brunch places in Singapore with free-flow drinks, unlimited craft cocktails or all-you-can-eat international buffet fare, there are plenty of choices for a weekend or Sunday brunch that Singaporeans, expats and tourists alike love!
+So, what are the best spots for breakfast and bubbles on the island?
+The Expat Living team has tried and tested a few fabulous free-flow champagne brunches to come up with some of our top picks from the hotels in Singapore.
+(Yep, it was hard work!)
 Now, make a reservation – it’s a great thing to do for birthdays and when guests are in town.

 Best brunch for variety and service: Edge